gustavo-b/docker-dotnet-sonarscanner/README.md

 ## Using Example

-First of all you need a sonarqube server.
-If you haven't one, run this code;
+First of all you need a SonarQube server, or a project on [SonarCloud](https://sonarcloud.io/).
+If you don't have one, run this code:

 ```
 docker run -d --name sonarqube -p 9000:9000 -p 9092:9092 sonarqube
 ```

-And then you need .Net Core project.
-If you haven't one, run this codes;
+And then you need a .Net Core project.
+If you don't have one, run this code:

 ```
 mkdir ConsoleApplication1